 Eli Manning tries out for Penn State as undercover walk-on

-Eli Manning tries out for Penn State under ‘Chad Powers’ name originally appeared on NBC Sports Washington
+Eli Manning tries out for Penn State under ‘Chad Powers’ name originally appeared on NBC Sports Chicago

 Eli Manning is going back to school … kind of.